Fiddler Jam is a new product in the Fiddler family that helps to address the problems we have debugging remotely reported issues.

 Fiddler Jam helps non-technical end users to isolate issues by capturing HTTP(S) network logs in the customer's own environment.
 It then enables the secure sharing of these logs between the customers and your support teams.
 Finally, with full Fiddler Everywhere integration, the development team can load the logs and replicate the issue locally, using tooling they are already comfortable with.

-If you've heard enough already, head on over to the Fiddler Jam website to sign up for early access!
+If you've heard enough already, head on over to the Fiddler Jam website to download your 14-day trial.

 So how does Fiddler Jam work... really?

 Your customers will...

 All leading to a seamless method of remotely debugging issues.
 It's a literal win-win-win for customers, support, and engineering!